krisgutta/marketplace/addons/recording-analysis/node/README.md

 | Channels   | Number of channels contained in audio              |

-### Partner API Response Requirements
+### Your API Response Requirements

 Both success and error responses are expected to be in a standard JSON object format.
 The server is expected to return a 2xx response for all requests, even error requests.
-This is to disambiguate partner errors that may affect SLA from legitimately rejected requests due to misconfiguration or other.
+This is to disambiguate your API errors that may affect SLA from legitimately rejected requests due to misconfiguration or other.
 For successfully synchronous Add-on requests, a 200 OK response is expected, with a content-type application/json and a JSON object returned in the body.
 For successful asynchronous Add-on requests, a 202 Accepted response is expected, with no body returned.
 For both sync and async cases error cases, a 200 OK is expected with a content-type application/json and a JSON object describing the error condition.

-Any 4xx or 5xx errors returned will be considered partner misconfiguration, or outage, will be logged in the error reporting system and will count against the partner's SLA.
+Any 4xx or 5xx errors returned will be considered your add-on misconfiguration, or outage, will be logged in the error reporting system and will count against your SLA.
 For 4xx errors, Twilio will fail the request immediately.
 For 5xx errors, Twilio will retry up to N times, or until the TTL has passed.
-Partners should expect retries, using the request_sid as an idempotency token.
+You should expect retries, using the request_sid as an idempotency token.

-For async requests, the partner is responsible for POSTing back the JSON object body to Twilio once the async task is completed.
+For async requests, the you are responsible for POSTing back the JSON object body to Twilio once the async task is completed.
 This JSON body will be the same format as above, for both success or failure

 ### SLA